Table of Contents

 The standard scheme consists of an RCP with:

-• Only 1 network entry point with a DSO input meter
+• Only 1 network Input meter with a DSO invoice meter

 • Several consumers (apartments, offices, common areas, etc.) connected to private meters.